fastodigama/Back-End-Web-Development-1-HTTP-5125/repos/Cumulative1/README.md

 - **Add Teacher**:
   - Provides an interactive form to add a new teacher using AJAX.
   - Updates the teacher list seamlessly upon successful addition.
+- **Update Teacher**:
+  - Allows updating a teacher's details through an interactive form using AJAX.
+  - Ensures smooth updates to the displayed data without refreshing the page.
 - **Delete Teacher**:
   - Allows deletion of a teacher via AJAX without reloading the page.
   - Ensures instant feedback and updates the displayed list automatically.